 Configurable Range: The lesser of 0 to 25% of VAT or 0 to 1000

 This feature is used in conjunction with the VAT and is only used when the sensor is already in an Aware state.
 This feature prevents rapid triggering when the vibration is hovering near the VAT.
-In order for the sensor to go not aware when already aware, it must go below VAT - VH.
+For the sensor to go not aware when already aware, it must go below VAT - VH.

 Window Filter Function